CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M03-HOL-Alert-and-Act.md

 ### Task 3: Edit and Test Flow

+In this task you will, edit the flow to use the created group’s ID, turn it on, and test it by creating a new app.
+Verify that the maker is added to the group and receives a welcome email.

 1. Navigate to the maker portal https://make.powerapps.com and select the **Central Apps Test** environment.

    ![](images/M03/pv62.png)